DevBoiAgru/DevBotAgru/README.md

 Fun fact: !fact

+Meme (random hot post from specified meme subs): !meme

-Auto replies with a GIF if your message contains the word Balls
+Auto replies with a GIF if your message contains the word Balls or similar

 Auto replies the "crazy? i was crazy once" copypasta if your message contains the word Crazy.

-Replies with a certain message to every message a user with specific User ID sends. (change this by replacing gooberfile.clingtarget with the user ID you want)

 And much more to come!